emreercn/emreercn/README.md

 ### Hi there 👋
 -🌱 I’m currently learning Python
--🔭 I’m currently studying on Electrical Elektronics Engineering
+-🔭 I’m currently studying on Electronics Engineering
 -🤔 I’m looking for help with Database Management, SQL and MS Excel
 -⚡ Fun fact: I'm Interested in Cyber Security